cyberloomTech/Laundry-Management-System---Backend/README.md

 ### 5. Item Management
 - Laundry items with service-based pricing (wash, iron, repair)
-- Category classification (clothing, home, accessories, other)
+- Category classification (clothing, home, accessories, other and so on)
 - Individual pricing for each service type

 ### 6. Order Management